labiip/ORE-Net/README.md

 ### Pre-trained Models

-We provide the pre-trained model in the `pretrain` directory:
-- `pretrain/tooth.pth.rar`
+we provide pre-trained models in [Baidu Netdisk](https://pan.baidu.com/s/1018Fcl58mo4FwUKl_ubwhA?pwd=fbxp).
+Please download the latest weights and put them in `pretain` directory.

 ## Demo
 After installation, you can run the demo script in `experiments/Tooth` by: